ahmedfarid59/accessible_media_player/BUILDING.md

 This will:
 1. Check all dependencies
 2. Generate version info from `source/__version__.py`
-3. Run PyInstaller with the configuration in `accessible_youtube_downloader_pro.spec`
+3. Run PyInstaller with the configuration in `accessible_media_player.spec`
 4. Validate the build
 5. Rename the executable with the version number
 6. Update `update_info.json` with the new version